VWO Testing

 You can easily create a GA custom report based on campaigns and sources.
 This way you can easily check which campaign is giving you the most returns and which source gets you the most clicks and conversions.

-My personal, extremely easy to follow, custom report for all paid campaigns.
-I give it a quick 2 minute glance every morning.
+My personal, extremely easy-to-follow, custom report for all paid campaigns.
+I give it a quick 2-minute glance every morning.
 Even a cursory look at numbers gives me a good idea about how my day is going to go ahead from then on.

-Click to add it into your account.
+Click to add it to your account.

 Make a Spreadsheet to Record All Data